Identity Theft and Red Flags Rule

-The effective date for landmark identity theft legislation has passed.
 As of Nov.
-1, 2008, financial institutions must comply with sections 114 and 315 of the Fair and Accurate Credit Transactions Act of 2003 (FACTA).
+1, 2008, financial institutions have been required to comply with sections 114 and 315 of the Fair and Accurate Credit Transactions Act of 2003 (FACTA).
 These Red Flag guidelines apply to “covered accounts” defined as: (1) an account primarily for personal, family or household purposes that involves or is designed to permit multiple payments or transactions, or (2) any other account for which there is a reasonably foreseeable risk to customers or the safety and soundness of the financial institution or creditor from identity theft.

 All financial institutions are required to have both written and operational identity theft prevention programs.
 Whether you are preparing for an upcoming deadline or staying current with the latest requirements, make informed decisions that expedite the process and maximize resources.